RBC Canadian Open: Best Bets, Daily Fantasy Golf Picks, Course Key Stats, and Win Simulations

 You can jump ahead to any specific section of the piece you would like.

-St. George’s Golf and Country Club Course Info & Key Stats
+Oakdale Golf & Country Club Club Course Info & Key Stats

-Key Stats (in Order of Importance): Strokes Gained: Approach, Strokes Gained: Putting, Strokes Gained: Around the Green, Birdie or Better Rate
+Key Stats (in Order of Importance): Strokes Gained: Approach, Strokes Gained: Off the Tee (emphasis on Driving Accuracy), Strokes Gained: Around the Green, Total Strokes Gained, Birdie or Better Rate

 Golfers With Great Course/Event History